 Being a staple means that their production must match a large demand.
-“You know, we process one ton of soybeans a day to make 3,000 to 5,000 blocks of tofu and about 2,500 blocks of deep-fried tofu every day,” says Uyehara.
-Despite being a tofu factory, they also produce several different of soy products, including their own shoyu.
+Aloha Tofu processes one ton of soybeans to make 3,000 to 5,000 blocks of tofu and about 2,500 blocks of deep-fried tofu daily.

 Despite all the benefits, there are few local tofu producers.
-“When I came back in 1996, there were about nine factories operating on O‘ahu," said Uyehara.
-"But now there's now only two.”
-Uyehara says that dedication and hard work are key to operating a business like tofu production.
-Uyehara starts his day at 4 a.m. and is at the factory six days a week.
+“When I came back in 1996, there were about nine factories operating on O‘ahu,” said Uyehara.
+“But now there’s only two.”
+Dedication and hard work are key to operating a business like tofu production.
+He starts his day at 4 a.m. and is at the factory six days a week.
 It is a difficult line of work, but Uyehara loves it.
 He hopes that tofu will continue to be locally produced.